sethppierce/basic-express-server/README.md

 - GET: `/` - route to hit
 - Feature Two: Deploy to Prod
 - GET: `/bad` - route to hit
+- GET: `/person` - route to hit, with name query

 #### Tests